 Thinking ahead is a trait that has remained with Flick and he made sure to begin his coaching badges in good time, eventually receiving his professional license in 2003 after finishing joint-top of his class, alongside former Hamburg, Borussia Dortmund and Hannover boss Thomas Doll.

 After several years on the touchline at his local amateur side in Bammental, he was appointed as Hoffenheim head coach in 2000 and helped drive the club's development over the next five years, earning promotion from the fourth to the third division and paving the way for Ralf Rangnick to take the side up to Bundesliga 2 in 2007.
-Fink then had a brief spell on the coaching staff at Red Bull Salzburg under Giovanni Trapattoni, before receiving a life-changing call…
+Flick then had a brief spell on the coaching staff at Red Bull Salzburg under Giovanni Trapattoni, before receiving a life-changing call…

 Watch: Flick's best Bundesliga goal (for Cologne)